 Check for Pests

 6. Look for snails and slugs around the base, bottom and sides of your container.
 Remove any debris on the soil – it’s where the snails and slugs like to hide.
 If you see leaves that are already chewed, look for that snail!
 He’s around somewhere.
 They may still be dormant if the area is cool.
 Also check under the lip/edge of the pot, underneath the foliage, the back of the garden beds and in the damp, shady areas close to the house or sometimes on the house.
 Some gardeners toss them in a pail of soapy water or salt them to kill them.
 I toss mine in an out-of-the-way place in our back garden and they can find something else to munch on.

 7. If the garden is older than two years, sprinkle some general, organic fertilizer on top and mix it in to the top layer of the soil.
 Repeat this in mid-summer only if you see your plants need it, otherwise it’s a miniature garden and we don’t want the plants to grow more than they should.

 8. Wipe the outside of the pot with a soft cloth.
 Get rid of scratches on ceramic surfaces with a little car-wax-polish.
 If the pot is past its prime, group it with other pots to hide it.

 9. Water the garden thoroughly.
 Remember to always deep-water your established miniature garden containers by watering it until you see the water draining out of the holes in the bottom of the pot.
 If you’ve built a permanent mini patio in your miniature garden, thoroughly drench it at least once a month, (once a week in the hot months!) and will keep the soil hydrated throughout the container.

 Like this?
-Join us for more fun in the miniature garden and sign up for our FREE weekly Mini Garden Gazette newsletter.
+Join us for more fun in the miniature garden and sign up for our FREE Mini Garden Gazette newsletter.
 Join us and thousands of others throughout the world here.